Cpoing/ratemyhall/README.md

 # Installation

 Rename the .env_default in client and root directory to .env.
-Then change the values to your domain name.
-Make sure to create an A record and point the domain to your machine IP address
+Then change example.com to your domain name.
+Make the following A records in your DNS records:
+- api.example.com -> IP Address
+- example.com -> IP Address

 Run the following in order:
 - ```docker compose build --no-cache```